Five takeaways from Trump's trip to the G-20

 HAMBURG, Germany — President Donald Trump's G-20 trip was dominated by news of his "very robust" first meeting with Russian President Vladimir Putin — but other critical issues hinged on his ability to maneuver through diplomatic channels.

-After a rough reception last month during the NATO summit, foreign policy experts predicted an icy reception for Trump — especially after his recent policy pronouncements on climate and trade put him out of step with the other allies gathered in Germany.
+After Trump received a rough reception last month during the NATO summit, foreign policy experts predicted a similar coolness in Hamburg, especially after his recent policy pronouncements on climate and trade put him out of step with the other allies gathered in Germany.

 But this international trip played better than that previous stop in Brussels, according to Jamie Fly, a senior fellow with the German Marshall Fund.
 Trump seemed to have "navigated some of the differences that everyone knew would exist with the Europeans," Fly said.